datajoint/datajoint-elements/install.md

     #setup-connection-to-database-server).

-+ Please note that the tutorial database should not be used for your experimental analysis as the storage is not persistant.
++ Please note that the tutorial database should not be used for your experimental analysis as the storage is not persistent.

 + There are several options if you would like to install a local relational database server